VisionEval/VisionEval-Docs/docs/09-estimation.md

 * This module step uses data sources including Hardcoded configuration
 * This module step uses model types including config file
-* This module step is estimated using the following approaches: none
+* This module step is estimated using the following methods: none
 * This module step is documented in R Script only, no md file produced

 The models in this model step are: